 - Silver solder paste at the default rate per m2 of PCB in Ecoinvent.
-The area was derived from the drawings. - Emissions relating to the capital equipment production and the sub contract factory.
+The area was derived from the estimated mass using a standard density factor and PCB thickness data from the SBC LCA study. - Emissions relating to the capital equipment production and the sub contract factory.
 This data used the Ecoinvent desktop computer emissions as a proxy for input flows.